stevemcd87/python_indexCards/README.md

 - Review will allow the user to see all cards for that language and review them freely.
 - Test will display each cards back(description) side one at a time and allow the user to input what they think the command/ method is.
 - Test will allow the user to skip card or just reveal answer if they get stuck
+- I also want to scrape W3Schools to fill update my database instead of hard coding the data with admin